knah/VRCMods/README.md

 This repository contains my mods for VRChat.
 Join the [VRChat Modding Group discord](https://discord.gg/rCqKSvR) for support and more mods!
 Looking for more (universal) mods?
 [Check out my universal mods repository!](https://github.com/knah/ML-UniversalMods)
+**Don't want to install mods manually?
+[Check out the VRCMelonAssistant, an automatic mod installer!](https://github.com/knah/VRCMelonAssistant)**

 ## Preface
 Modifying the VRChat client is not allowed by VRChat Terms of Service and can lead to your account being banned.